RobbinLawDMIT2018/dotnet-demos/dotnet6/dd-westwind/docs/specs/bb-webclasslib.md

 ```
 ### BLL Services

-In the "BLL" folder of our class library we will add the file `DbServices.cs` that will hold the class `DbServices`.
+In the "BLL" folder of our class library we will add the file `DbVersionServices.cs` that will hold the class `DbVersionServices`.
 This class must have a constructor that requires an instance of the `Context` class.

 In this class, we will create a public method called `GetDbVersion()` that has no parameters and returns an instance of the `DbVersion` entity.
 The related database table should only have one row, so you can return that first item from the database context.